-125-4.1 Runway and taxiway lights will be measured by the number of each type installed as completed units in place, ready for operation, and accepted by the RPR.
-Guidance signs will be measured by the number of each type and size installed as completed units, in place, ready for operation, and accepted by the RPR.
+- 125-4.1 Runway and taxiway lights will be measured by the number of each type installed as completed units in place, ready for operation, and accepted by the RPR.
+Guidance signs will be measured by the number of each type and size installed as completed units, in place, ready for operation, and accepted by the RPR. - 125-4.2 Electrical and communication investigation will be measured by lump sum.